James Abbott McNeill Whistler

 noted for Christina's World.

 In 1847 Whistler's mother moved the family temporarily to London, while her husband remained in Russia.
-Young Whistler continued to study art, attending exhibitions and lectures in fine art painting and photography.
+Young Whistler continued to study art, attending exhibitions and lectures on painting and photography.
 He read art books and it became clear that he had found his chosen career.
 At the age of 15, he wrote to his father to tell him of his intending career with the hope he would not object.
 His father however died of cholera shortly after.
 The family returned to the hometown of his mother in Connecticut.
 Money was short and times were difficult.

 Shortly after, Whistler was sent to West Point Academy, where his father had once taught drawing and other relatives had attended.
 It was because of this, and despite Whistler's bad eyesight and not particularly robust health, that he was admitted.
 He remained for three years but failed his final exams.
-It appears he was more interested in drawing caricatures than studying the art of warfare.
+It appears he was more interested in drawing caricature than studying the art of warfare.
 He did however learn the skill of drafting maps, which resulted in his first job: to draft the entire US coast for military purposes.
 After it was discovered that he was more fond of drawing mermaids than seacoasts, he was transferred to the printmaking department.
 He only lasted in this position a few months but it proved valuable training in etching.

-Whistler's first exhibited painting was La Mere Gerard (1858), which received some praise.
-He moved to London in 1859 and painted his next work, At the Piano, the same year.
-It was a portrait of his niece and her mother and clearly displayed a promising talent.
-The painting is unsentimental and effectively uses black and white to contrast mother and daughter.
-It was displayed at the Royal Academy the following year.
-A year later he produced a set of etchings of the Thames, which displayed early Impressionist tendencies, and began to establish his technique of tonal harmony, limiting his palette to certain colours.
 After returning to Paris for a brief period, Whistler produced one of his first famous works - Symphony in White, No. 1: The White Girl (1862) now at The National Gallery of Art, Washington DC.
 The portrait is of his mistress and manager Joanna Hiffernan.
 Critics saw the girl in a white dress, holding a fading flower as an elegy for lost innocence.
 Whistler claims it was simply a study in white.
 Some even considered it a study in the Pre-Raphaelite manner.
-The work was rejected by the official Paris Salon but accepted by the Salon des Refusés in 1863.
-See: Best Impressionist Paintings.
+The work was rejected by the official Salon but accepted by the Salon des Refuses in 1863.
+(See also: Best Impressionist Paintings.)

-He continued to paint many more nocturnes for the next 10 years, including Nocturne: Blue and Gold - Old Battersea Bridge (c.1872–5) and Falling rocket: Nocturne in Black and Gold (1875).
 His changing style confused his contemporaries.
-On the unveiling of his Falling Rocket nocturne - a painting in which the subject matter dissolves almost entirely into a complex interplay of colour and form - it was criticised heavily by the English critic John Ruskin who accused the artist of flinging 'a pot of paint...in the public's face'.
+On the unveiling of his Falling Rocket nocturne - a painting in which the subject matter dissolves almost entirely into a complex interplay of colour and form - it was criticised heavily by the English critic John Ruskin (1819-1900) who accused the artist of flinging "a pot of paint in the public's face".
 Whistler sued for libel and resulting court case has become quite famous.
 Whistler's wit and responses have gone down in history.
 Asked how long it had taken him to 'knock off' the painting, he replied 'two days'.
 He was then asked if it was for 2 days he charged 200 guineas.
 He replied: 'No. I ask it for the knowledge of a lifetime'.
 Whistler won the case, but the legal costs left him bankrupt.

 Portraits